LinuxProgramador/BackupX/README.md

 Installing Dependencies
 -----------------------

-# Installing Python 3 and pip

-# Linux Distributions (Debian, Ubuntu, Kali, Linux Mint, etc.)
+Installing Python 3 and pip in Linux Distributions (Debian, Ubuntu, Kali, Linux Mint, etc.)

 Run the following commands in the terminal: